NIEM/NIEM.github.io/reference/artifacts/iep/index.md

     - url: /training/iepd-implementer/
 ---

-Information Exchange Package (IEPs) are derived from superceding Information Exchange Package Documentation (IEPD) and define the exchange of information as NIEM artifacts.
+Information Exchange Packages (IEPs) are derived from superceding Information Exchange Package Documentation (IEPD) and define the exchange of information as NIEM artifacts.
 They are the messages exchanged between the stakeholders in the information exchange.